joncursi/cheddur-whitepaper/whitepaper.md

 * The fiat-to-crypto "on-ramps"---platforms like
 [Coinbase](https://www.coinbase.com/), [Gemini](https://gemini.com/), and
-[Bittrex](https://bittrex.com/)---are simplifying the purchasing process, but have neglected the educational components that are needed to help their users understand *what* it is that they are buying so that they can make informed investment decisions.
+[Bittrex](https://bittrex.com/)---are greatly simplifying the purchasing process, but have neglected the educational components that are needed to help their users understand *what* it is that they are buying so that they can make informed investment decisions.

 * According to
-[CoinSchedule](https://www.coinschedule.com), ~25 new ICOs have launched every single week between January and August of 2018[^fn6].
-This is up over 500% from the number of ICOs that were launched in 2017[^fn7].
+[CoinSchedule](https://www.coinschedule.com), ~25 new ICOs have launched per week between January and August of 2018[^fn6].
+This is up over 500% from the number of ICOs that were launched per week in 2017[^fn7].
 Even though the floodgates are just starting to open, keeping up is already a full-time job.

 * There's very little (helpful) regulation in the space and, as a result,